finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

 ## What's New
-- Stream-lined menu navigation
+- Added "Share" buttons to the *Game Selection Menu* and the *Deck Load Menu*

 ## Current Sprint
 - Group cards in the deck editor with a number instead of stacking them
-- Support deep links for games and decks through https://docs.branch.io/
-  - Share buttons in the *Game Selection Menu* and the *Deck Load Menu*

 ## Backlog
 - Tech: Travis CI for build automation